Home / publications / commentaries /

 Making some asylum applicants unremovable

-One effect of the Illegal Migration Bill’s proposed requirement not to hear asylum seekers’ claims is that people who would have been refused asylum under the current system will no longer receive a refusal.
-The legislation does not envisage sending people back to their countries of origin without hearing their asylum claim unless they are from EEA countries or Albania.
-As a result, it would, in theory, become harder to remove refused asylum seekers from many countries that currently have below-average asylum grant rates.
+One effect of the Illegal Migration Act’s proposed requirement not to hear asylum seekers’ claims is that people who would have been refused asylum under the current system will no longer receive a refusal.
+The legislation does not envisage sending people back to their countries of origin without hearing their asylum claim, unless they are from EEA countries, Albania, India, or Georgia.
+As a result, it would in theory become harder to remove refused asylum seekers from many countries that currently have below-average asylum grant rates.
+For more information, see the Migration Observatory commentary Diminishing returns?
+Does the Illegal Migration Bill mean the government is giving up on returning refused asylum seekers?.

 Figure 3

-In summary, it is possible that the proposed policies together might even reduce the UK’s ability to remove people from the country.
+In summary, it is possible that the proposed policies together might even reduce the UK’s ability to remove people.
 Future removals will depend, among other things, on whether any expansion of removals to third countries (such as Rwanda) is offset by any decline in removals to people’s home countries.
 The net impacts are difficult to predict with any confidence.

 How many people will be affected by asylum deterrence policies?